SGI-UK Taplow Court Cliveden Road, Taplow SL6 0ER Tel +44 (0) 1628 773163 Fax +44 (0) 1628 773055

 Public Transport

 Trains run from Paddington station to Taplow station, Monday to Sunday.
-To book a pickup from Taplow station please call 01628 773163 on the day of your visit - after 10.00am on weekdays and 9.30am on weekends.
-Please note that all trains arriving at Taplow Station between 8.00 - 9.30am on weekends will be met by the transport team.
-Booking in advance is not possible.
+SGI-UK members may be able to book a pickup from Taplow station by calling 01628 773163 on the day of your visit - after 10.00am on weekdays and 9.30am on weekends

+This is the opposite side of the station than the one we have traditionally used.
 If you are arriving from the Maidenhead direction, please cross the bridge to get to the pick-up point.

 If you are returning in the direction of London, please plan to leave from Taplow Court a few minutes earlier, in order to cross the bridge for the London bound platform, No. 4